freddie7974-coder/kbs-practical-quiz/README.md

-# Intro to KBS: Space Mission Launch System
+# Knowledge Based Systems: Space Mission Launch System

 ## Description
 This is a mini Rule-Based Knowledge-Based System (KBS) built in Python.
 It uses a forward-chaining inference engine to determine if a space mission is cleared for launch based on propulsion, life support, crew, and weather conditions.